tasxatzial/johnalpin-website/README.md

 A simple website about an imaginary person.
 See it live [here](https://tasxatzial.github.io/johnalpin-website).

-**Note:** This is one of my earliest attemps at writing HTML,CSS,Javascript.
-Therefore, there is plenty of room for improvements.
+**Note:** This is one of my earliest attempts at writing HTML, CSS.

 ## Implementation

 This project was built with:

-* Plain HTML, CSS, Javascript.
+* Plain HTML, CSS.

 ### Frontend